2020 community impact grants

 Basic Health Needs Assistance Program | $1,500

 The Basic Health Needs Assistance Program (BHNAP) at CHI Health Mercy was created by the CHI Health Mercy Care Management Team in partnership with their Emergency and Behavioral Health Departments to address the immediate needs of our community's most vulnerable patient population.
-The Community Impact Grant funding of $1,500 from PCCF was used to purchase necessities for patients, including: essential clothing (jackets, undergarments, gloves, hats, socks,) and medical equipment (crutches, canes, walkers, blood sugar monitors, child car seats).
+The Community Impact Grant funding of $1,500 from the Community Foundation was used to purchase necessities for patients, including: essential clothing (jackets, undergarments, gloves, hats, socks,) and medical equipment (crutches, canes, walkers, blood sugar monitors, child car seats).
 CHI Mercy also used funds to purchase medications and transportation vouchers for patients needing assistance.

 Avoca Main Street